One-dimensional approximation of measures in Wasserstein distances: Existence of solutions to

-This section is dedicated to the proof of~Theorem \ref{theorem.the_big_one}, point~(2).
+This section is dedicated to the proof of~Theorem \ref{theorem.the_big_one}, item~(2).
 Knowing that the excess measure is absolutely continuous (Theorem~\ref{theorem.solutions_are_absolutely_continuous}), we use a blow up argument near a rectifiability point $y_0$ of $\Sigma$.
-From Lemma~\ref{lemma.auxiliary_problem}, the blow-ups of $\nuexc$ minimize a family of functionals ${(F_r)}_{r > 0}$, which in turn $\Gamma$-converge to some functional $F$.
+From~Lemma \ref{lemma.auxiliary_problem}, the blow-ups of $\nuexc$ minimize a family of functionals $(F_r)_{r > 0}$, which in turn $\Gamma$-converge to some functional $F$.
 Since these blow-ups also converge (for $\H^1$-a.e.~$y_0$) to a uniform density on $T_{y_0}\Sigma$, this limit measure must also minimize the $\Gamma$-limit $F$.
-Yet if it is not zero, we can built a better competitor, giving a contradiction to the minimality of the uniform measure.
+Yet if it is not zero, we can build a better competitor (Lemma~\ref{lemma.better_competitor} below), giving a contradiction to the minimality of the uniform measure.
 We deduce that $\nuexc$ vanishes.